Diplomatic rank: Singapore

 Personnel seconded from other government agencies receive different protocol-based suffixes and titles from those in the Foreign Service, which differ from the wider public and military services' ranks/grades and titles.
-For instance, a First Secretary (Economic) would represent an officer/middle-manager from the Ministry of Trade and Industry.
-While such persons may hold diplomatic status temporarily, they are not considered to be part of the Foreign Service.
+For instance, a First Secretary (Economic) would represent a middle-manager of Senior Assistant Director-rank from the Ministry of Trade and Industry.
+While such persons may hold diplomatic status temporarily, they are not considered to be part of the career Foreign Service.

 Spain

 After the merger of the Consular and Diplomatic Corps, the current eight grades of Spanish career diplomats are (in ascending order):